maxgallo/dazn-tube-talk/presentation.md

 #[fit] What I'm going to _**talk**_ about

 - Introduction to *DAZN*
-- Why we needed a *Build Pipeline*
+- Why we needed *250 Single Page Application* 🤷‍♀️
-- How it works
+- How to create them
 - Takeaways

-^ Important understanding the product
+^ - In order to understand a solution, we need to understand the problem first

 ---